veeanalyst/excel-data-analyst-portfolio/02-pivot-dashboard/README.md

 - **Revenue is evenly spread** across all 8 categories — the gap between highest (Butchers $136k) and lowest (Milk Products $117k) is only $19k.
-  No single category dominates, which suggests a balanced product mix.
+  No single category dominates, suggesting a balanced product mix.
 - **Online and In-store are nearly equal** at 51% vs 49%.
-Neither channel has a clear advantage — both deserve continued investment.
+Neither channel has a significant advantage — both deserve continued investment.
 - **All three payment methods are within $23k of each other** — Cash ($344k), Credit Card ($324k), Digital Wallet ($321k).
-No single method is dominant.
+No payment type dominates.
-- **Monthly revenue stabilised after Jan 2022** — the opening month was unusually high (~$35k).
-Revenue has since settled in the $22k–$30k band consistently through 2023 and 2024, suggesting a maturing, stable business.
+- **Monthly revenue is stable** — after a high opening month in Jan 2022 (~$35k), revenue settled into a consistent $22k–$30k band through 2023 and 2024, suggesting a mature, steady business.

 ---